Alfresco/acs-deployment/docs/helm/examples/alf_license.md

 # Deploy Alfresco Content Services with the ability to manage licenses

-Alfresco content repository Docker images come with an embeded license which last only 2 days.
-If you've built a custom image, it may have a one year license but in order to change it you would need to biuld a new image.
+Alfresco content repository Docker images come with an embedded license which last only 2 days.
+If you've built a custom image, it may have a one year license but in order to change it you would need to build a new image.
 You can configure the ACS Helm chart so the license is instead read from a kubernetes secret so that when it's time to renew the license the only thing you need to do is to update that secret as needed.

 This rely on 2 steps:

-## Create a kuberentes secret to store the license.
+## Create a kubernetes secret to store the license.

-Make sure your license available is readable and you have appropriate kuberentes access in order to create a secret in the acs namespace where you want to deploy the helm release.
+Make sure your license available is readable and you have appropriate kubernetes access in order to create a secret in the ACS namespace where you want to deploy the helm release.

 ```bash
 ACS_NAMESPACE=acs